futurerestore/futurerestore/README.md

 - **64-bit**: Signing ticket files (`.shsh`, `.shsh2`, `.plist`) for the destination firmware (OTA blobs work too!).

 ### Info
-If you have a jailbroken device, you can downgrade to **any** firmware version you have blobs for, as long as the [baseband](#firmware-signing-info) is compatible, SEP does not have to be compatible
+If you have a jailbroken device, you can downgrade to **any** firmware version you have blobs for, as long as the [baseband](#firmware-signing-info) is compatible, SEP does not have to be compatible.

 You can still get OTA blobs for iOS 6.1.3, 8.4.1 or 10.3.3 for some devices and use those.

 ### How to use